Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 • Organize by placing items you’ll need more often toward the front of shelves and cabinets.

-Need more space at home?
-Extra Space Storage has easily accessible self storage facilities throughout the U.S. that can help you make room for what matters most in your home.
+Trying to free up space in your home?
+Extra Space Storage has easily accessible self storage facilities throughout the U.S. that can help you declutter your home and make room for what matters most to you.
 Find a storage unit near you!